gregtwallace/certwarden.com/docs/3_user_interface/8_providers/2_dns01_acme.sh.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-description: 'LeGo internal http challenge server.'
+description: 'acme.sh is a shell script that supports dozens of dns providers.'
 ---

 # dns-01 acme.sh

-This dns method provides dns challenge solving for dozens of dns providers, and is therefore most likely to be the provider used if you want to use dns-01.
+This dns method provides dns challenge solving for dozens of dns providers, and is therefore one of the most likely to be the provider used if you want to use dns-01.

 [acme.sh](https://github.com/acmesh-official/acme.sh) is an ACME shell script that provides a full implementation of ACME (RFC8555).
 LeGo